LAST MONTH I wrote about becoming a participant on the Journey of Hope pilgrimage of training in

 While we were in the process of applying to become Local Missional Leaders, we learned that the Archbishop of York refused to license Jeremy Timm, a Lay Reader in Yorkshire, because he planned to marry his male partner.
 Jeremy Timm chose to deepen his commitment to his relationship, and leave the Church of England which no longer accepted the validity of his ministry.
 As we wanted to discern our call to this ministry with authenticity and integrity, and didn’t want to face such a choice, we decided to submit our applications only after we had asked the Director of Mission if our application would be turned down because we planned to convert our civil partnership to marriage.
 The senior leadership team of the Diocese informed us that as this was a commission made at the discretion of the Bishop, and not a licensed ministry, this would not be an obstacle for us.

-In July 2016 we hosted an away day in Warrington with representatives of the first four communities, with a view to producing a statement of the shared mission, vision and values of Open Table to which all current and emerging regional groups could subscribe and display (like the Inclusive Church statement of belief), so people know that each Open Table community is a safe sacred place where all are free to ‘come as you are’.
+In July 2016 we hosted an away day in Warrington with representatives of the first four communities, with a view to producing a statement of the shared vision, mission and values of Open Table to which all current and emerging regional groups could subscribe and display (like the Inclusive Church vision statement), so people know that each Open Table community is a safe sacred place where all are free to ‘come as you are’.

 When we met for our next awayday in Coventry in October 2017, there were new communities in St Helens and Wigan, Stoke and north London, Open Table Northeast in the diocese of Durham, Open Table Sefton and Isle of Man.
 Since then more have emerged in Bangor in north Wales, south London, Derby, Cambridge, Chester, and Widnes.
 Open Table is now in its eleventh year, with 17 communities hosted by inclusive churches from four denominations (Anglican, URC, Baptist and Methodist), serving more than 300 people monthly.